kot149/zmk-battery-center/README.md

 > ```sh
 > sudo xattr -d com.apple.quarantine /Applications/zmk-battery-center.app
 > ```
-> Typically it's located at `/Applications/zmk-battery-center.app`, but change it to the actual path if it's different.
+> Typically it's located at `/Applications/zmk-battery-center.app`, but change it to the actual path if it's not there.

 If you worry about security, you can build the app yourself from source code.
 See [Development](#development) section for more details.